59 Pages Posted: 22 Jan 2015 Last revised: 25 Sep 2019

 58 Pages Posted: 22 Jan 2015 Last revised: 21 Feb 2018

-We study an ongoing relationship of delegated decision making.
-Facing a stream of projects to potentially finance, a principal must rely on an agent to assess the returns of different opportunities; the agent has lower standards, wishing to adopt every project.
-In equilibrium, the principal allows bad projects in the future to reward fiscal restraint by the agent today, but she cannot commit to reward the agent indefinitely.
-We fully characterize the equilibrium payoff set (at fixed discounting), showing that Pareto optimal equilibria can be implemented via a two-regime 'Dynamic Capital Budget'.
-We show that, rather than backloaded rewards---a prevalent feature of dynamic agency models with greater commitment power---our Pareto optimal equilibria feature an inevitable loss of autonomy for the agent as time progresses.
-This transition toward conservatism speaks to the life cycle of an organization: as it matures, it generates lower revenue at a higher yield.
+In an ongoing relationship of delegated decision making, a principal consults a biased agent to assess projects' returns.
+In equilibrium, the principal allows future bad projects to reward fiscal restraint, but cannot commit to indefinite rewards.
+We characterize equilibrium payoffs (at fixed discounting), showing that Pareto optimal equilibria are implemented via a two-regime 'Dynamic Capital Budget'.
+Rather than facing backloaded rewards—as in dynamic agency models with commitment power—the agent loses autonomy as time progresses.
+This transition toward conservatism echoes the life cycle of an organization: as it matures, it generates lower revenue at a higher yield.